A needle in a haystack.

 Now click on the keywords under Keyword Variations.

-Here you get a whole list of keywords that could be your focus keywords for different pages.
+Here you get a whole list of keywords that could be your content topics and focus keywords for different pages.

 3. Understand the search intent